spenceryue/Mastermind/README.md

 The Player class handles user input.

-The Code class handles peg sequences in the game including methods for comparison between Codes.
+The Code class handles peg sequences in the game including methods for comparison between such sequences.

 The Computer class generates feedback for a guess, and it generates the secret code at the start of a Game.